jalcine/website/src/_posts/2012-10-31-bugzilla-work-in-progress.markdown

 category: projects
 ---

 I personally love [Bugzilla](http://bugzilla.org).
 It's a true example of tried and true software and it gets the job done.
 It follows UNIX ideologies down to the bone.
 But it's showing its age.
 It's not really designed for the new Web 3.0 out of the box (and that's with good reason, it's more on functionality).

 This still isn't good.
 Most modern sites you'd interact with use a lot of AJAX or a modern MVC framework throughout the platform.
 This is something I was hoping to see for Bugzilla as future releases came about.

-> From this point forward, I'll be referring to the latest releasde of Bugzilla,
+> From this point forward, I'll be referring to the latest release of Bugzilla,
 > version **4.2.3**, if memory serves me right.

 ## Web Stack